Bromine Uses in Swimming Pools and Spas

 With the use of swimming pool chlorine some disadvantages will be encountered.
 The same holds true with using bromine.
 One of the main disadvantages of using Br, is that its initial costs are much higher than that of chlorine.
 However, over time the user will see savings in the cost of this pool chemical.

 There are other disadvantages that are well known in spa and swimming pool care.
 They are as follows:

 As I mentioned earlier - the bromamines that are developed from Br use, maintain their killing power in water that has ammonia present; thus, making them just as effective as free chlorine.
 This literally means that they kill pathogenic micro-organisms in the water of swimming pools and spas.

 The organic form of bromine that is used for pools and spas are available in tablet form.

 However, because this pool chemical is so stable in water - its odor on the skin is much harder to wash off after a swim.

 Although the bromamines maintain their ability to sanitize a swimming pool or spa, studies reveal that they are far more carcinogenic than chloramines.

 What does this mean?
 Well - it means that they are very cancerous to individuals.
-This could be the main reason why, many owners/operators of swimming pools and spas are seeking alternative sanitation methods other than the use of bromine.
+This could be the main reason why, many owners/operators of swimming pools and spas are aggressively seeking or implementing other means of sanitation methods such as chlorine and UV instead of bromine.